semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ---
 slug: configuration-reference
-description: "Reference for running Semgrep CI in your CI job or on the command line using semgrep-agent.
+description: "Reference for running Semgrep CI in your CI job or on the command line.
 Learn how to select rules to scan with, enable diff-aware scanning, connect to Semgrep App, and more."
 ---

 import MoreHelp from "/src/components/MoreHelp"